TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "x265 (no HDR/DV) - [Click to show/hide]"

-    This blocks/ignores 720/1080p (HD) releases that are encoded in x265.
+  This blocks most 720/1080p (HD) releases that are encoded in x265.

-    **But it will allow x265 releases if they have HDR and/or DV**
+    **But it will allow 720/1080p x265 releases if they have HDR and/or DV**

     *Being that some NF releases won't be released as 4k, but you want to have DV/HDR releases.*